 PARTNER 3 Trial: Safety and Effectiveness of the SAPIEN 3 Transcatheter Heart Valve in Low Risk Patients With Aortic Stenosis

 To establish the safety and effectiveness of the Edwards SAPIEN 3 Transcatheter Heart Valve in patients with severe, calcific aortic stenosis who are at low operative risk for standard aortic valve replacement (AVR).

 Transcatheter Mitral Valve Replacement With the Medtronic Intrepid™ TMVR System in Patients With Severe Symptomatic Mitral Regurgitation

-Multi-center, global, prospective, non-randomize, interventional, pre-market trial.
-All subjects enrolled with receive the study device
+Multi-center, global, prospective, non-randomized, interventional, pre-market trial.
+All subjects enrolled with receive the study device.

 Edwards PASCAL Transcatheter Valve Repair System Pivotal Clinical Trial

 To establish the safety and effectiveness of the Edwards PASCAL Transcatheter Repair System in patients with symptomatic severe tricuspid regurgitation who have been determined to be at an intermediate or greater estimated risk of mortality with tricuspid valve surgery by the cardiac surgeon with concurrence by the local Heart Team

 Stanford is currently not accepting patients for this trial.

 Comparison of Valve Performance of the Intra-Annular Self-Expanding Portico (TM) Transcatheter Aortic Valve With Contemporary Supra-Annular Self-Expanding and Intra-Annular Balloon-Expandable Valves: Insights From the PORTICO IDE Trial

 View details for Web of Science ID 000513916500116